RobertGolawski/LeetCode/README.md

 - A `.md` file (`[ProblemNumber].md`) with the problem statement, intuition, approach, and discussion.
 - Language-specific directories (e.g., `go`, `python`, `java`) containing the code solutions and test cases.

-Below is an index of the NeetCode 150 problems, categorized as they are on the NeetCode website.
+Below is an index of the NeetCode 150 problems (premium questions are skipped), categorized as they are on the NeetCode website.
 Solved problems are hyperlinked to their respective problem description (`.md`) file.
 The index will be expanded with additional problems as I do them.

 ### Arrays & Hashing